HatchyPocketOfficial/hatchyverse-unity-sdk/readme.md

 * Download the Google Sign-in Unity SDK (version 1.0.4) from the [Google Sign in SDK](https://github.com/googlesamples/google-signin-unity/releases) website.
-  * Import the `google-signin-plugin-1.0.4.unitypackage` package.
+  * Import the `google-signin-plugin-1.0.4.unitypackage` package. **Important** Do not import the `Parse` folder.
-  * Remove `Assets/Parse` directory.
-  * Enable Android Auto-resolution when prompted.
-  * Apply Google Version Handler changes when prompted.
-  * Enable Android Gradle Templates when prompted.
-  * If you are targeting just Android Select `Assets/ExternalDependencyManager/Editor/1.2.183/Google.IOSResolver.dll` and disable Validate References in the inspector.
-Select `Assets/Firebase/Editor/Firebase.Editor.dll` and disable Validate References in the inspector.
-  * Change .srcaar to .aar in the google sign in support files in Assets\GoogleSignIn\Editor\m2repository\com\google\signin\google-signin-support\1.0.4\
-  * Click Assets -> External Dependency Manager -> Android Resolver -> Delete Resolved Libraries
+  * Disable Android Auto-Resolution and Resolution on Build.
   * Click Assets -> External Dependency Manager -> Android Resolver -> Resolve
 * Download the Newtonsoft.Json.dll from the
   [Newtonsoft.Json](https://www.newtonsoft.com/json) website.